dreamineering/business-administration/docs/README.md

 Our Patient Records allow you to **deliver and measure the effectiveness of your plan of care** with all a patient information efficiently recorded and stored in one place.

-GPM has extensive clinical notes out of the box, where **each clinician** can completely customise their optimum treatment pathway.
+GPM has [extensive clinical notes out of the box](/features/practice-manager/client-records/), where **each clinician** can completely customise their optimum treatment pathway.

 - Treatment and Analysis plans
 - Customisable Text Shortcuts
 - General Health and Patient History
-- Goal and Full Medical History Reports
 - Document and Video uploads
 - Referrals, Investigations, and Discharges
+- Full Medical History Reports

 > _As a Tertiary Educational Provider we feel it is important to train students with real-world products that they will be expected to use upon graduation.
 Gensolve is one such product._ Auckland University of Technology